 - Non-profits must have been in operation since at least January 2019.

-Small businesses must have been in business for at least one year prior to the date of application or, if business operations began after March 31, 2020, the business must meet one of the following criteria:
+- Small businesses must have been in business for at least one year prior to the date of application OR, the business must meet one of the following criteria:

 - Be a previous borrower of the CDFI and have had no repayment issues

 How is this loan different from PPP and other COVID-19 recovery programs?

 The Small Business Flex Fund is NOT a forgivable loan.
 This program is not associated with the federal Paycheck Protection Program (PPP) or any other SBA program.
 The borrower will need to pay back the full amount of the loan with interest over a 5-year term.

 Can I still apply if I have received COVID-19 relief funds for my small business?